adhang/adhang.github.io/pages/project-telco-customer-churn.md

 In this project, I designed a predictive model to determine the probability that customers will leave the service (churn) or continue to use the service (retain) at a telco company.
 In working on this project, I used a workflow based on the CRISP-DM model, starting from business understanding, data understanding, data preparation, modeling, evaluation, and deployment.

+## Notebook

+You can find the detailed project on my [GitHub](https://github.com/adhang/data-science-digital-skola) or [Kaggle](https://www.kaggle.com/adhang/telco-customer-churn-prediction-complete-guide)

 ## Dataset & Business Understanding

 **Dataset Information**